 As We Get Ready

-Please stay tuned for more information about special summer retreats in 2020 as well as other public programming in the Ithaca community.
+Please stay tuned for more information about other public programming in the Ithaca community.
 We can’t wait to share our journey with you, and we hope you’ll keep in touch.